mattrussell2/unit_test/README.md

 Unit test is a simple and elegant framework in which you can write and run tests for C++ code.

-Its goal is to maximize user time spent writing tests and testing code.

 Let's assume we want to test the following class Foo.

 ```cpp